 Why NOT Train with Bands?

-Understand this…back in the day, pumping iron was the only way to get stronger, bigger and in great shape.
-Body weight training, kettlebells and bands were not on the strength training radar for me and many others I trained with.
+Understand this…back in the day, pumping iron was the only way to get stronger, bigger and shredded.
+Body weight training, kettlebells and resistance bands were not on the strength training radar for me and many others I trained with.
 As a matter of fact, I like many of my training partners laughed at bands back then. ….
 I am not laughing anymore.

-As a physical therapist and athletic trainer, the more I learned about how the body functioned, the more I realized free weight training was not the only answer.
+As a physical therapist and athletic trainer, the more I learned about how the body functioned and got injured, the more I realized lifting weights was not the only solution.
 Honestly, it was my physical therapy patients that really changed my mind set.
 For most of them, free weights were ineffective at helping them get back to doing what they truly wanted to do.
-In most cases, it was a painful experience for them to use weights and since I wasn’t into creating more pain for them, weights were not an option.
+In most cases, it was a painful experience for them to use weights and since I wasn’t into creating more pain for them, lifting weights was not an option.

 Reasons to Train with Bands